OrpheusGr/Discord-IRC-Python/README.md

 ## Running
 Just launch the bot using `python3 main.py`.
-To quit the bot, type `!quit` in the IRC or Discord channel.
+• To quit the bot, type `!cutrelay` in the IRC or Discord channel.
+• If you want to make use of the weather module you need a AccuWeather API key whick you can obtain in https://developer.accuweather.com/  Once you've done that you need to input your key in settings.json in the misc section, in the value of "apikey"
+• For the 'op' commands to work, you need to add the Discord User ID's of the users you want to allow usage.
+You can see someone's user ID by enabling Developer Mode in Discord Client, then simply click/tap on their Discord name and select "copy user id".
+Some related options are in settings.example.json
+• You can make the bot identify to IRC Services, if you wish to, simple options to configure that are in settings.example.json

 ## Licence